stetewsky/swirl/Common-Errors-and-Fixes.md

   package 'swirl' is not available (for R version 2.14.1)
 ```

+This is the same problem as Number 3 above.

 ***

+### Number 5

 ```
 > install_from_swirl("R_Programming")
 Error in function (type, msg, asError = TRUE)  : couldn't connect to host
 ```

+This means your computer is not able to download a course from the internet.
+The most common cause of this is connecting through a firewall or proxy server.
+If you're on a work computer, you may want to try installing swirl on a personal computer.
+Otherwise, you can install courses manually by following [these instructions](https://github.com/swirldev/swirl_courses#install-and-run-a-course-manually).

 ***

+### Number 6

 ```
 > install_from_swirl("R_Programming")